nikoraes/JexlNet/README.md

 # JexlNet

-A C# based JEXL parser and evaluator.
+Powerful context-based expression parser and evaluator in C# using JEXL (Javascript Expression Language) expressions.

 NOTE: This library handles the JEXL from [TomFrost's JEXL library](https://github.com/TomFrost/Jexl).
 It does NOT handle the similarly-named Apache Commons JEXL language.